johnpapa/angular-ngrx-data/docs/entity-metadata.md

 The _ngrx-data_ [`DefaultDataService`](docs/entity-dataservice.md) relies on the `HttpUrlGenerator` to create conventional HTTP resource names (URLs) for each entity type.

 By convention, an HTTP request targeting a single entity item contains the lowercase, singular version of the entity type name.
-For example, if the entity type `entityName` is "Hero", the default data service will POST to a URL such as `'some/api/base/hero'`.
+For example, if the entity type `entityName` is "Hero", the default data service will POST to a URL such as `'api/hero'`.

 By convention, an HTTP request targeting multiple entities contains the lowercase, _plural_ version of the entity type name.
-The URL of a GET request that retrieved all heroes would be something like `'some/api/base/heroes'`.
+The URL of a GET request that retrieved all heroes should be something like `'api/heroes'`.

 The `HttpUrlGenerator` can't pluralize the entity type name on its own.
 It delegates to an injected _pluralizing class_, called `Pluralizer`.

 The `Pluralizer` class has a _pluralize()_ method that takes the singular string and returns the plural string.

-The _ngrx-data_ library's default `Pluralizer` implementation simply appends an `'s'`.
+The default `Pluralizer` simply appends an `'s'`.
 That's fine for the `Villain` type (which becomes "villains").
-But that's the wrong technique for pluralizing the `Hero` type (which becomes "heros").
+That's the wrong technique for pluralizing the `Hero` type (which becomes "heros").

-This default `Pluralizer` also injects an object (with the `PLURAL_NAMES_TOKEN`) which is a map of singular to plural strings.
+Fortunately, the default `Pluralizer` also injects a map of singular to plural strings (with the `PLURAL_NAMES_TOKEN`).

-The `pluralize()` method looks for the singular entity name in that map and uses the corresponding plural value if found.
+Its `pluralize()` method looks for the singular entity name in that map and uses the corresponding plural value if found.
 Otherwise, it returns the entity name plus `'s'`.

-If this scheme works for you, you create a map of _singular-to-plural_ entity names for the exceptional cases, as the demo app does:
+If this scheme works for you, create a map of _singular-to-plural_ entity names for the exceptional cases, as the demo app does:

 ```javascript
 export const pluralNames = {